 In addition to becoming familiar with the history of Paris, students will be able to identify and discuss objects from the major periods in French medieval art and architecture.
 Students will become familiar with of the processes and methods of artistic production during the Middle Ages.

 Finally, students will become knowledgeable about the various issues associated with the city’s history, such as whether there existed a ‘court style’ and when Paris became the capital of France.

 AH C115D — Gothic Art & Architecture (4 quarter units)

 This course focuses on the art made in Europe from about 1150 to about 1450 that is called ‘Gothic’.
 Over the three hundred years during which this art was produced, kingdoms developed into early modern states with the distinct identities that we recognize today as the different nations of Europe: England, France, Germany, and Italy, among others.
 Small towns in the twelfth century, such as Paris and Florence, became bustling cities, not to mention great artistic centers, by the fifteenth century.

-In this course, students will examine the process of that transition through visual culture, while also taking into account the issues that are unique to objects: how are they made?
+In this course, we will examine the process of that transition through visual culture, while also taking into account the issues that are unique to objects: how are they made?
 What is the function of this art?
 How and why does art change?
 How do we know about the art of the past and how does that condition our own perceptions of it?
 The finest examples of the art and architecture from this distant, complex, and rich period in Western culture will provide the basis for these debates.
 When taught in Paris, the course will focus on the art that defined this city, and which was defined by it, during this period.
 We will study buildings from St. Pierre de Montmartre, to Saint-Martin des Champs, Notre-Dame, Saint-Sévérin, the Sainte-Chapelle, Saint-Etienne du Mont, among others, as well as visit the vast collections in the Musée de Cluny and the Louvre Museum.